1959–60 FA Cup: Second round proper

 The matches were scheduled for Saturday, 5 December 1959, with three matches taking place later.
 Five matches were drawn, with replays taking place later the same week.

 Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled for Saturday, 9 January 1960.
 Eight matches were drawn and went to replays, with the Rotherham United–Arsenal match requiring a second replay.
+Watford's win over Birmingham City was the first in the Cup by a club from the new Fourth Division over First Division opponents.

 Fourth round proper

 The matches were scheduled for Saturday, 30 January 1960.
 Six matches were drawn and went to replays, which were all played in the following midweek match.
-For the second round in a row, Rotherham United were held to a second replay, this time against Brighton & Hove Albion.
+For the second round in a row, Rotherham United were taken to a second replay, this time by Brighton & Hove Albion.
+Peterborough United celebrated their final season in non-league football by reaching this stage and being the last team from the qualifying rounds left in the competition.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for Saturday, 20 February 1960.
 One match went to a replay in the following mid-week fixture.

-Sixth Round Proper
+Sixth round proper

 The draw for the semi-finals was made on Monday, 22 February 1960.
 All the original matches were played on Saturday, 12 March 1960.